 a built in 802.11g adapter, Nintendo offers downloadable NES, SNES, N64, and some Sega

 Genesis games for a fee of about $10 per game, and features built-in emulators to play each downloaded game.
 To me, $10 for an old game, is not worth the price, especially when you can download these old games off the net and play them on your PC using an emulator for free.
 Nintendo's Wii is also backwards compatible with GameCube games.
-Tired of buying memory cards?
-With the Wii, you won't have to buy a memory

 card ever again, as games are saved on the Wii's built in memory.
 The Wii already comes packed with a whopping 512 MB of RAM dedicated to your saves and features an SD memory card slot bay incase you need more storage.
 With 2 USB ports, four GameCube controller ports, and two